hmchen47/DataScience/Notes/a09-FeatureSelect.md

 + Recursive feature elimination
   + procedure
     1. train a model on all the data features
-      + possible candidate: tree-based model, lasso, logistic regression, or others offerring feature importance
+      + possible candidate: tree-based model, lasso, logistic regression, or others offering feature importance
       + evaluating its performance on a suitable metric
     2. derive the feature importance to rank features accordingly
     3. delete the least important feature and re-train the model on the remaining ones